2022-DB-502-Group2-Project/Data_Scrape_Automater/Readme.md

 - First generated : 2022 / 11 / 02
 - Language : Python 3
 ***
+Version States

+- 2022 / 11 / 28 : Stadium information scraping is now deprecated
+  - Having trouble while scraping via random html tag id.
+  - After changing method to `XPATH` selection, it also makes some trouble(XPATH changes randomly)
+  - And we only need single time execution, and determine that it's waste of time integrate this method
+***
 How to use

 1. Clone project